Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6970 will be 19% quicker than the Radeon RX 6500 XT overall, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6970 is 19% faster than the Radeon RX 6500 XT overall, because of its higher bandwidth. (explain)

-Texel RateThe Radeon RX 6500 XT is a lot (approximately 67%) more effective at texture filtering than the Radeon HD 6970. (explain)
+Texel RateThe Radeon RX 6500 XT is much (approximately 67%) better at texture filtering than the Radeon HD 6970. (explain)

-Pixel RateThe Radeon RX 6500 XT should be a lot (about 150%) better at FSAA than the Radeon HD 6970, and also will be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe Radeon RX 6500 XT is a lot (approximately 150%) faster with regards to AA than the Radeon HD 6970, and will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison